 Exams for online courses can be facilitated several different ways.
 Some courses may require an exam proctor, a person who monitors students during an exam.

 Step 1: How do I know if I need a proctor?

 Look for an email from K-State Global Campus Testing (email@example.com) at the beginning of each semester to find out if you are required to have a proctor.
 You may also find this information in your course syllabus or K-State Online modules.

 Step 2: How do I choose a proctor?

-Most proctor services require students to pay a fee, and it is recommended that you ask about fees when searching for your proctor.
+Most proctor services require students to pay a fee, and we recommend you ask about fees when searching for your proctor.
 Any testing fees will be the responsibility of the student.
 Following are some possible sources to find a proctor.
 Contact us for assistance with locating a proctor in your area.

-- County agent (Extension Office)
+- County agent (extension office)

 - Adult learning center